Measurement of spin observables in the quasi-free np-> {pp}_s pi- reaction at 353 MeV: Partial wave analysis

 A grid search for $\chi^2$ minima was performed in the space of the magnitudes and phases of the $p$-wave amplitudes, with the $s$- and $d$-wave amplitudes being fixed by the fit to the $\pi^0$ data.
 The search revealed three minima with very similar values of $\chi^2$.
 The five amplitudes were then fitted in the vicinity of each minimum.
 The properties of the three solutions are listed in Table~\ref{tab:fit}, where the first minimum corresponds to that found in Ref.~\cite{DYM2012}.
 The solutions differ mostly in the parameters of the $p$-wave amplitudes, while the $s$- and $d$-waves stay essentially unchanged.
 The existence of alternative solutions is not entirely unexpected and some of their properties were studied both theoretically~\cite{GAL1990} and empirically~\cite{PIA1986}, though neither of these works considered the case where some of the phases are fixed by the Watson theorem.

 Figure~\ref{fig:pwaAll4} shows the predictions for the \nppppi\ observables for the three solutions detailed in Table~\ref{tab:fit} compared with the ANKE data.
 The solutions describe equally well the cross section and $A_y^p$ data, but differ significantly in $A_{x,x}$, and especially in $A_{x,z}$.
-The $A_{x,x}$ data presented in this work follow the gross features of all the solutions, but the statistical uncertainties do not allow us to distinguish between the minima.
+The $A_{x,x}$ data presented in this work follow the gross features of all three predictions.
+However, while favoring somewhat solutions 2 and 3, this is not decisive given the statistical uncertainties.
 In view of the drastically different predictions for $A_{x,z}$, a measurement of this coefficient becomes especially important for resolving the ambiguities in the analysis and determining which of the three possible solutions is the physical one.